 Consider insulating through padded pipe sleeves for straight, long pipes.
 You can get padded sleeves that are 6 feet long, with different diameters, which allows you to cover in one go.

+It comes with a rubber or foam padding, so all you have to do is slit open the sleeve from one end and slide it over the pipe.
 Once you’ve done that, seal the seams using an adhesive.
 If the pipe is longer, you can continue with the same process and use duct tape to join both sleeves.

 While you’re at it, don’t forget to carry out a proper inspection and check the pipes in the gutter for leaks or signs of rust.
 Usually, they are repairable, but if they’re in a dilapidated condition, consider replacing them.

 To avoid rupturing or overflowing, check the downspouts and wrap them in heating cables or foam wraps.
-This doesn’t let ice accumulate in the pipes, which would’ve otherwise burst, leading to leaks and cracks in the foundation.
+It doesn’t let ice accumulate in the pipes, which would’ve otherwise burst, leading to leaks and cracks in the foundation.

 Inspecting and repairing your gutter and downspouts timely will save costly repairs in the future.

 Even if the roof isn’t leaking, inspect it for moisture retention that might accumulate in the ceiling and make it cave in.

 Just knowing the location of the main valve isn’t enough.
-Remember to frequently inspect it for potential damage and make sure it isn’t jammed.
-Also if you’re leaving town in winter, shut off the water supply from the main valve.
+Remember to frequently inspect it for potential damage and ensure it isn’t jammed.

-Winter months are for long hours of sleep and binge-watching TV shows while cozily wrapped in a quilt.
-So, why let a faulty plumbing system ruin the fun for you?
-Not to mention the cost of repairing a damaged roof or a faulty pipe is exuberant.
+With that, we come to the end of our guide.
+We hope you’ll now prepare the plumbing system for winter efficiently and have a maintenance check performed.
+It’s better to have extra safety precautions than to be caught dealing with a problematic plumbing system when winter hits.
+Winter months are long hours of sleep and binge-watching TV shows while cozily wrapped in a quilt.
+So, why let a faulty plumbing system ruin the fun and good time for you?
+Not to mention the cost of calling a highly recommended professional team to deal with the plumbing problems.
+Repairing a damaged roof or a wrong pipe will need a budget.